tomedegroot/study-material/linux+LPICLevel1Exam1/rpmPackageManagement.md

 `yum deplist PACKAGENAME` -> get dependencies of packages

-If you want to list the contents of a package, use `rpm -ql PACKAGENAMErpm -ql PACKAGENAME`
+YUM itself can **not** list the contents of a package.
+If you want to list the contents of a package, use `rpm -ql PACKAGENAME`, however:

+- This only works if a package is installed.
+- Or if you specify a package file via the -p option.

+You can use (rpm2cpio to list the contents of a package)[##rpm2cpio]

 ###Installing